 In process.
 Inventory available.

-The Ran Blake collection documents the performing and teaching careers of NEC faculty member Ran Blake for a period of approximately forty years.
+The Ran Blake Papers documents the performing and teaching careers of NEC faculty member Ran Blake for a period of approximately forty years.
 The collection includes correspondence, publicity and reviews, writings and publications, concert programs, promotional materials, compositions and recording-related items, multi-media project materials, teaching materials, grant information, faculty files, student files, alumni files, subject files, and photographs.
 Online Exhibit